City-of-Helsinki/drupal-helfi-platform-config/documentation/translations.md

 ## Creating UI translation overrides for contrib modules

-The translation overrides are imported to Drupal instance with [PO importer](https://github.com/City-of-Helsinki/drupal-module-helfi-api-base/blob/main/documentation/po-importer.md).
-<br>Translation overrides lives in `helfi_platform_config/translations/override/{langcode}.po`.
+The translation overrides are imported to Drupal instance with [PO importer](https://github.com/City-of-Helsinki/drupal-module-helfi-api-base/blob/main/documentation/po-importer.md) and translation overrides lives in `helfi_platform_config/translations/override/{langcode}.po`.

-<br>Add the original module name of overridden translation as a comment, so that it's easier to locate the original UI text.
+Add the original module name of overridden translation as a comment, so that it's easier to locate the original UI text.

 ## Creating new UI translations for contrib modules

 The contrib module translations are not complete, thus we need to have a way to add translations for the contrib modules in Hel.fi context.
-<br>It is highly encouraged to contribute back to the Drupal community and add the translations to [localize.drupal.org](https://localize.drupal.org/translate/languages/fi/translate?project=drupal).
+It is highly recommended to contribute back to the Drupal community and add the translations to [localize.drupal.org](https://localize.drupal.org/translate/languages/fi/translate?project=drupal).

-However, we do usually have the urgency to add translations right away and cannot wait for the processes.<br>
+We do usually have the urgency to add translations right away and cannot wait for the processes.
 In these situations we can add translations in to `helfi_platform_config/translations/new/{langcode}.po`.
-<br>Add the module name as a comment, so that it's easier to contribute back to drupal.org.
+Add the module name as a comment, so that it's easier to contribute back to drupal.org.